877ih5663q/ivan-monroy/README.md

 2. Run `composer install` inside the repository.

-3. Use `env.example` to create a new `.env` file.
+3. Use `.env.example` to create a new `.env` file.

     ```sh
-    cp env.example .env
+    cp .env.example .env
     ```

 4. Set the database credentials in the new `.env` file.